-Here’s a look at how other lenders fared in Q1:
+Here’s a look at individual lender performance in the broker space, in Q1:

 Broker Channel Lender

 MCAP / RMG

 TD Canada Trust